• HOME

 To ensure your flowers are healthy and ready for processing, you will need to fill up buckets with water (preferably with flower food), give the stems a fresh cut, and let them drink the water.

-For best results, order your flower to arrive 3-5 days before your wedding and let them sit in the water buckets.
+For best results, order your flowers to arrive 3-5 days before your wedding and let them sit in the water buckets.
 Ensure you are changing the waters every day and cutting off the ends of the stems to enable the flowers to drink more water, making them healthier!

 ** PRO TIP: Ensure that there are no greeneries dipped in the water!
 Remove all greeneries to ensure they don’t touch the water!
 Leaves in water will promote bacteria growth which will hurt the health of the flowers!